Rules you must follow, who’s responsible and when to notify the Environment Agency.

 - have an expected lifespan of at least 20 years with maintenance (any part of a silage effluent tank that’s underground must last 20 years without maintenance)

-- be at least 10 metres clear of inland or coastal waters - you may need a larger ‘safety zone’ in some cases, eg near a water supply intake
+- be at least 10 metres clear of inland or coastal waters – you may need a larger ‘safety zone’ in some cases, for example near a water supply intake

 Although your store itself must be at least 10 metres clear of inland or coastal waters, drains and sealed pipes can be within 10 metres of these features if the Environment Agency agrees an exception.
 Ask for an exception when you tell the Environment Agency about your project.

 ‘Substantial changes’ usually means structural alterations, rather than minor repairs.
 Check with the Environment Agency if you’re unsure.

 If your installation was built before March 1991, or a contract for construction was entered into before March 1991 and completed before September 1991, it’s exempt from the rules for new stores.
 However, if you make substantial changes – for example structural changes, increasing capacity or relocating – your store is no longer exempt.

 The Environment Agency can also serve a notice at any time requiring you to bring storage up to the current standards if it believes there’s a significant risk of pollution.